 Note: make sure the space-saver tyre is inflated to the correct pressure.
 This is much higher than normal tyre pressure.

-You can, however, use your cellphone to make, receive or terminate a telephone call while driving if the phone is secured in a mounting fixed to the vehicle and you manipulate the phone infrequently and briefly.
+You can, however, use your cellphone for calls while driving if the phone is secured in a mounting fixed to the vehicle and you use the phone rarely and briefly.

-You can also use a cellphone while driving to make a 111 or *555 call if it is unsafe or impractical to pull over and stop in a safe place at the side of the road to make the call.
+You can also use a cellphone while driving to make a 111 or *555 call if it’s unsafe or you’re unable to pull over and stop in a safe place at the side of the road to make the call.

-Anything that takes a driver’s attention away from the road can be a potential hazard.
+Anything that takes your attention away from the road can be a potential hazard.

-You should avoid or minimise the following distractions when you are driving:
+You should avoid or minimise these distractions when you're driving:

-If you are driving a taxi or if your vehicle weighs more than 3500kg (for example, a truck), you may be subject to restrictions on how long you can drive and the amount of rest you must have.
+If you’re driving a transport service vehicle, such as a taxi, Uber or truck, you’ll be subject to restrictions on how long you can drive and the amount of rest you must have.
 You may also need to keep a logbook of your work time.